EQUALITY HOUSE 49-50 O'Connell Street,

-Discovering what makes his guests tick and discussing their work in the men’s health and development space in this series of monthly evening conversations broadcast online.
+Discovering what made his guests tick and discussing their work in the men’s health and development space was the focus of this series of monthly evening conversations broadcast online.

 Through his work at the MDN, on intersectoral committees and with core partnerships, Lorcan has helped shape national policy, strategy and initiatives to improve Men’s Health & Wellbeing.

 Here, host Lorcan Brennan chatted with Finian Murray, Men’s Health Development Officer within the Health Promotion and Improvement Department of the Health Service Executive (HSE).

 Their conversation explored the work Finian has engaged in supporting men’s health.
 He also talks about his interest in comedy and how humour can play a part in raising awareness of men’s issues and promoting key health messages.

 This was a pre-recorded edition (separate from the scheduled series) and so is available “on demand” at any time.

 As well as his long-time day job with the HSE, Finian helps coordinate and deliver the ENGAGE National Men’s Health Training Programme.
 Holding a Masters Degree in Adult and Community Education, he has also authored a number of peer-reviewed papers on men’s health, and contributes a regular humour column to the HSE’s staff publication called ‘Health Matters’.

 Broadcast on Thursday 16 Sept 2021